KernFerm/ImTheOneWhoWatches-Calculator/README.md

 MathIt! is an engaging command-line calculator that supports a wide range of mathematical operations—including arithmetic, algebra, trigonometry, and other advanced calculations.
 All inputs and outputs are logged to an `answer.txt` file for easy reference.
 The interface is enhanced with emojis and colored output using [Colorama](https://pypi.org/project/colorama/), while [Sympy](https://www.sympy.org/) is used to simplify algebraic expressions.

+# I made it better for him he had issues

 ## Features

 - **Arithmetic Operations**